Zoetis granted conditional license by USDA for PEDv vaccine

 The conditional license will allow Zoetis to sell the two-dose inactivated vaccine directly to veterinarians and hog farmers alike, for use on healthy pregnant sows, while the company continues to conduct further tests both in research laboratories and in field tests at customers’ farms.

-Zoetis declined to comment on the company’s research, how successful the vaccine has been in reducing mortality rates in baby pigs or what field tests have shown so far.
-Company officials did not say how much the vaccine will cost.
+Zoetis declined to comment on the company’s ongoing research, how successful the vaccine has been in reducing mortality rates in baby pigs or what field tests have shown so far.

 “We have proven at least some efficacy of those antibodies produced with the sow of being transferred to the baby piglets,” Gloria Basse, vice president of the company’s U.S. pork marketing, said in an interview.

-Zoetis said it was exploring new international markets, including Canada, Mexico and Japan, for the vaccine.
-Concerns over the virus have fueled contamination fears among U.S. trading partners and prompted a four-month ban on imports of live U.S. pigs into China.
+The company said it is also exploring new international markets for the vaccine, as concerns over the virus fueled contamination fears among U.S. trading partners and prompted a four-month ban on U.S. imports of live pigs into China.

+Zoetis is exploring what documentation and research data would be required by various government regulatory bodies to roll out the vaccine - or a similar product - in Canada, Mexico, Japan and parts of Asia, including Korea, Vietnam and Thailand, said Catherine Knupp, president of research and development.